Data

 Interactive Layers

 This shapefile contains a feature class with polygons that represent the 58 counties in California.
-Multiple spatial analyses were undertaken to populate the fields you see in the summary data table of the California Water Data Tool.
-Information on the number of domestic wells and population reliant on domestic wells is based on data from Pace et al. (2019).
-Intersecting county boundaries with other layers generated: Groundwater Sustainability Agency boundaries (Number of GSAs), Bulletin 118 Groundwater Basins (Number of Sub-basins), Census Places (Number of Disadvantaged Communities, Number of Severely Disadvantaged Communities).
-Similar to information available in Demographics, county-level information is available for race/ethnicity and median household income and other variables, based on the 2017-2021 American Community Survey 5-Year Estimates.
+Multiple spatial analyses were undertaken to populate the fields you see in the summary data table of the Drinking Water Tool.
+Information on the number of domestic wells and population reliant on domestic wells is based on data from Rempel & Pace et al. (2023).
+To estimate a count of each entity per county the following fields were spatially joined to the county boundaries, public supply well locations, water systems, severely disadvantaged and disadvantaged census places.
+We also included race/ethnicity, and median household income data based on the 2017-2021 American Community Survey 5-Year Estimates.

-The drought scenario results for Central Valley private domestic wells were aggregated to counties (see Gailey 2020).
+The drought scenario results for Central Valley domestic wells were aggregated to counties (see Gailey 2020).
 This information is viewable both in the summary data table and as a layer in Groundwater Supply.
 Results from all scenarios are available for download as part of this shapefile.
 Note that for the drought analysis results at the county level, there may be only partial data support for some areas.
 To evaluate this consideration, review the area covered by the Alluvial Boundary found in the Other Boundaries section.

-Download the Shapefile (County.zip)
+Download the County Shapefile and County Metadata

-Characteristics for each community water system available in this layer are the result of several different research efforts.
+Characteristics for each water system available in this layer are the result of several different research efforts.
 The metadata file documents the methodology and data source for each characteristic.
-Only certain community water system characteristics are available for download, as indicated in the metadata file.
-The drought scenario results are only available for small community water systems, those serving fewer than 10,000 people, in the Central Valley (see Gailey 2020)
+Only certain water system characteristics are available for download, as indicated in the metadata file.
+The drought scenario results are only available for small community water systems, those serving fewer than 10,000 people, in the Central Valley (see Gailey 2020).

 If using for analysis or reporting, please cite the Community Water System Boundary dataset as: